The repairer spears his modified ‘food’ and raises to eye level for closer inspection. Is it supposed to be chicken or beef, he wonders.

 His attention shifts when his electronic wrist brace blinks bright siren red!

-He lowers his fork to rest next to his plate.
 His ocean blue eyes snap from bright curiosity to an emotionless void.
+He lowers his fork to rest on his plate.
 He wipes his fingers and lips as he leaves the table where a few feet later; he stops.

 He looks down at the soiled napkin resting in his hand.
 He wraps his fist around the crushed paper and tosses it to land on top of the garbage that was to be his evening meal.

-On his way out he pauses by the hallway mirror to check that his attire meets the requirements per the ‘repairer handbook of rules and regulations.’
+On his way out, he pauses by the hallway mirror.
+He checks that his attire conforms to the ‘repairer handbook of rules and regulations.’

-He steps outside his mini apartment and immediately turns his head facing away from the camera hanging above.
+He steps outside his mini apartment.
+Immediately turns his head to face away from the camera hanging above.

-His reflection in the transport glass reveals a ripped muscled chest under his white shortsleeved workshirt where adorned over the heart is a sewed-on patch name tag that reads simply in blue thread, “repairer.”
+His reflection in the transport glass reveals a stoic looking man in a white short-sleeved work shirt.
+Adorned over the heart is a sewed-on patch name tag that reads simply in blue thread, “repairer.”

-He focuses on his status as he zooms across the vast home of his ancient zillionaire employer, the richest and most powerful man in the world.
+He focuses on his status as he zooms across the vast home of his ancient employer.
+The richest and most powerful man in the world.

-Within moments, the metro stops and slides it’s doors open while a pleasant electronic voice advices he should hurry.
+Within moments, the metro stops and it’s doors slide open.
+A pleasant electronic voice advices he should hurry.